Koredotcom/docs/docs/xo/contactcenter/campaigns/campaign-management/voice-campaigns.md

 You can access Campaigns by going to **Contact Center AI** > **Campaigns** > **Proactive Outreach** > **Campaign Management**.
 <img src="../images/campaigns-page-main.png" alt="Campaigns Main Page" title="Campaigns Main Page" style="border: 1px solid gray; zoom:100%;">

+Enable Outbound voice campaigns permission in the [User Permissions](../../../user-management/role-management.md#agent) for Agents that need to handle campaign calls in the queue.

+!!!
+Note

+    Agents need to be configured to either inbound or outbound, as agent blending is not currently available.

 ## Voice Campaigns

 The following details of the voice campaigns are shown in a table: